-The close ties between Germany and Mongolia stretch back to the 1920s and are rooted in part in the special relationship that existed between the German Democratic Republic (GDR) and the Mongolian People’s Republic.
+The close ties between Germany and Mongolia stretch back to the 1920s and are rooted in part in the good relationship between the German Democratic Republic (GDR) and the Mongolian People’s Republic.

 The basis for relations is provided by the joint declaration on comprehensive partnership of 5 September 2008 and the agreement on cooperation in the area of raw materials, industry and technology of 13 October 2011.